If You Have Just Had A Diagnosis

 We also offer befriending in the form of a weekly social visit from a volunteer.
 We may be able to provide this for people with mild dementia, depending on the circumstances.

-For more information on all our activities:
+For more information on all activities, please visit their website or

 e mail: firstname.lastname@example.org